Singerjohannes/object_drawing_dynamics/README.md

 ## Requirements:

-To run the code in this repository you will need the following toolboxes:
+To run the code in this repository you will need the following toolboxes on your matlabpath:

 - SPM12 (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)
 - The Decoding Toolbox 3.999 or newer (https://sites.google.com/site/tdtdecodingtoolbox/)